aerospike-labs/stock-exchange/README.md

 	{ "method": "Offer",
 	  "params": [{
+	    "BrokerId": BROKER_ID,
+	    "OfferId": OFFER_ID,
-	    "OfferType": TYPE,
+	    "OfferType": OFFER_TYPE,
-	    "Broker": BROKER,
-	    "Offer": OFFER,
+	    "TTL": OFFER_TTL,
 	    "Ticker": TICKER,
 	    "Quantity": QUANTITY,
-	    "Price": PRICE,
+	    "Price": PRICE
-	    "TTL": TTL
 	  }],
 	  "id": ID
 	}

 Where:

-- `TYPE` is either "buy" or "sell"
-- `BROKER` is the broker's token.
+- `BROKER_ID` is the broker's identifier.
-- `OFFER` is the broker's identifier for the offer.
+- `OFFER_ID` is the broker's identifier for the offer.
 Can be used to reference the offer later, i.e. Cancel.
+- `OFFER_TYPE` is either "buy" or "sell"
+- `OFFER_TTL` the time to live for the offer.
 - `TICKER` is the ticker symbol to make an offer on.
-- `QTY` is the number of shares to of the ticket the offer is valid for.
+- `QUANTITY` is the number of shares to of the ticket the offer is valid for.
 - `PRICE` is the price per share on the offer.
-- `TTL` the time to live for the offer.
 - `ID` the opaque value to be used to match the response to the request.

 The offer will live in the exchange until either it expires, is cancelled or is accepted.

 The response will be either an error or an ok:

-	{"result": "ok", "id": [BROKER, OFFER]}
+	{"result": "ok", "id": ID}

 ### Cancel Offer